 To reduce risk and minimize potential physical and emotional harm.

 To protect property, possessions, and other physical assets.

 To protect and support your community during and after an emergency.

 What is an Emergency?

-An emergency is any unplanned event that can: Cause death or any significant injuries to the public.
+An emergency is any unplanned event that can:

+Cause death or significant injuries to the public.

 Shut down lifeline services that we depend on daily.

 Cause physical or environmental damages.

+\&quot;Disaster" implies a large-scale, natural event.

+Personal Ability &

+Needs Assessment

-Personal Ability & Needs Assessment Before creating a plan for yourself and/or your household, it is important to assess your needs.
+Before creating a plan for yourself and/or your household, it is important to assess your needs.
 Ask yourself the following questions and discuss them with your personal support team.
-These questions from the American Red Cross might help identify assistance you might need before, during, and after an emergency.
+These questions from the American Red

+Cross might help identify assistance you might need before, during, and after an emergency.
 The following sections will help you think through these needs.

-Before answering these questions, ask yourself: What are my abilities for today?
+What are my abilities for today?
 What help will I need during an emergency?

-hat will you do if water service is cut for several days?
-What will you do you are unable to heat water?
+PERSONAL CARE Do you or anyone in your household need regular assistance with personal care, like bathing and grooming?
+WATER SERVICE What will you do if water service is cut off for several days?
+What will you do if you are unable to heat water?

+☐ Yes ☐ No

+If so, what kind of assistance?

-ERSONAL CARE EQUIPMENT
+PERSONAL CARE EQUIPMENT

-o you use a shower chair, tub-transfer ench, or other similar equipment?
+De veu use adaptive equipment to Do you use a shower chair, tub-transfer bench, or other similar equipment?

+Do you use adaptive equipment to help you get dressed? ☐ Yes ☐ No

+☐ Yes ☐ No If yes, what kind of equipment?

+If so, what kind of equipment?

+ADAPTIVE FEEDING DEVICES ELECTRIC EQUIPMENT

+Do you use any special utensils that allow you to prepare or eat food independently without assistance?
+How will you continue to use equipment that runs on electricity - such as dialysis, electrical lifts, power chairs - if there

+☐ Yes ☐ No is a power outage?

+If so, what kind of utensils?

+Do you have a safe back up nower

+Do you have a safe back-up power supply and how long will it last?

+Getting A Iround -

+DISASTER DEBRIS TRANSPORTATION

+How will you clean up debris in your home after an emergency?
+Are there Do you need a specially equipped vehicle or accessible transportation?

+heavier objects near the door that ☐ Yes ☐ No

+could make it hard to evacuate quickly? les live

+ERRANDS

+Do you need help to get groceries, medications, and medical supplies?

+Do you need help to get groceries, medications, and medical supplies?
 Yes No

-yes, what kind of equipment?

-^{&}quot;Disaster" implies a large-scale, natural event.
-ADAPTIVE FEEDING DEVICES Do you use any special utensils that allow you to independently prepare or eat food?
-ELECTRIC EQUIPMENT How will you continue to use equipment that runs on electricity if there is a power outage? ☐ Yes ☐ No If so, what kind of utensils?
-Do you have a safe back-up power supply and how long will it last?
-Getting Around - Getting DISASTER DEBRIS Around TRANSPORTATION DISASTER DEBRIS How will you clean up debris in your TRANSPORTATION Do you need a specially equipped DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there TRANSPORTATION Do you need a specially equipped DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that could make it hard to evacuate quickly?
-TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-DISASTER DEBRIS How will you clean up debris in your unit after an emergency?
-Are there heavier objects near the door that could make it hard to evacuate quickly?
-ERRANDS Do you need help to get groceries, TRANSPORTATION Do you need a specially equipped vehicle or accessible transportation?
-70.1 Evacuation on Plan -- Oo you need help to leave your home Will you be able to evacuate without alarm cues if the power is out? r office? ☐ Yes ☐ No Yes No BUILDING EXITS Do emergency alarms have audible Are there other exits - stairs, windows or ramps - if the elevator is not work- and visible features (marking escape routes and exits) that will work even if ng or is not safe to use? electrical service is disrupted?
+medications, and medical supplies?

+Evacuatio n Plan -- BUILDING EVACUATION Do you need help to leave your home Will you be able to evacuate without auditory cues if the power is out? or office? ☐ Yes ☐ No 」Yes □ No BUILDING EXITS Do emergency alarms have audible Are there other exits - stairs, windows or ramps - if the elevator is not work- and visible features (marking escape routes and exits) that will work even if ng or is not safe to use? electrical service is disrupted?
 Ask your property manager if you are unsure about these questions.
-GETTING HELP How will you get in contact with your upport team, or others to assist you when leaving the building? when leaving the building:
+GETTING HELP How will you get in contact with your support team, or others to assist you when leaving the building?